-Thank you to the hundreds of writers who entered the Space writing competition.
+Thank you to everyone who entered the Fall Writing Competition.

 If your story wasn’t selected, please don’t be disheartened.
 It doesn’t mean your story wasn’t great, it’s just that I couldn’t include everybody’s work in the anthology.

 When selecting the winners, I tried to include a variety of different kinds of stories from boys and girls across different age groups.

 Everyone who entered this competition should be proud of their story.

 Taking the time to write a story and enter it in a competition like this is a fantastic achievement.

 EVERYONE who entered the competition will receive a certificate.

 Unfortunately due to the large number of entries, I’m unable to give individual feedback on your stories, but here are some general tips:

 1. It’s important to stick to the word limit in a competition.
 If you’re writing a story for fun you can make it as long as you like but when you’re writing for a competition, you must stick to the word limit.

 I won’t do this, but in some competitions your work will be disqualified if you don’t meet this criteria.